Nimblr/docs/ehr/integrations.md

 Returns @Array[[Calendar]](#Calendar)

 ### #listEvents
-List calendar events. `showCancelled` may have a different behavior depending on the implementation as every provider managed cancelled/deleted events in a different way.
+List calendar events. `showCancelled` may have a different behavior depending on the implementation as every provider manages cancelled/deleted events in a different way.
 That is why we add `showBumped`.
 In some cases they may be redundant and the implementation will adopt the most restrictive interpretation (meaning the one returning the least number of events).

 Note that if there is an error, all calendars should give status code via `statusCode`.
-If natively they do it some other way, then the calendar implementation must make sure that `statusCode` has the right status.
-We standarize around this name because it&#39;s the one Node uses.
+If they do it natively in another way, it's mandatory that the calendar implemantation have the right status. `statusCode` it&#39;s a standard name in Node

 Returns @Array[[Event]](#Event)